sagaciouszu/cauldroncord-stuff/rules.md

     If someone asks you to stop discussing a sensitive topic, stop.
 We're trying to make this a friendly place.

 **4. Think before you type**
     If you think a message might be grossly offensive to others, just don't send it.
 Any drama and slap fighting will be highlighted, and you will be pointed and laughed at.
 Possibly banned depending on severity.
 Don't push your luck.
-Unbans are rarer than finding a penny these days.

 **5. Keep stuff to the correct channels**
     For example, keep memes to #imageboard.
 It's fine if you post something better fitting to another channel to #chatboard, but don't clog up the channel.
 Take it to the relevant one or #shareboard.
 Also, keep #mental-health for serious discussion, and treat it as such.
 We at the Sex Cauldron want to remove the stigma from mental illness and help people to not feel so alone or helpless in this post-COVID world.
-This includes things from how you're feeling to getting a diagnosis for something.
-Zero tolerance for trolling within #mental-health.
-It's opt-in anyway.

 **6. Follow Discord TOS**
     Every member here needs to follow the Discord Terms of Service, for example, their age requirement.
 You are not exempt from this because you've been around for a while or contribute financially.
 Needs of the many and all that. (<https://discord.com/terms>)